-Today, I want to share with you an easy Valentine’s Dessert Buffet you can pull together for your family, friends, coworkers or loved ones in no time!
+Today, we’re sharing an easy Valentine’s Day Dessert Buffet you can pull together for your family, friends, coworkers, or loved ones in no time!

-I told S I would pull together everything that was needed for the dessert buffet and I promised to keep the ingredients ready-made and easy to transport from the parking garage to the break room.
-I found all of these food items the grocery store and you can probably find them at your local grocery store too.
+I found all these food items at the grocery store and you can probably find them at your local grocery store as well.

 salty, sweet, and spicy pecans from our family’s pecan grove.
 You can find the recipe we used here.
 They are so good!

-I also dipped milk chocolate Milano cookies in candy melts and rolled them in crushed pistachios for all the sweet and salty fans at the office.
+I also dipped milk chocolate Milano cookies in candy melts and rolled them in crushed pistachios for the sweet and salty fans.

 Once the treat tower was filled, I added some licorice whips